cylondata/twister2/docs/documents/zookeeper/ZKBasedWorkerDiscovery.md

 ## Trying to Create a Job When Another Running
-When a Twister2 job is submitted by the client, submitting client first must check whether there is a znode created for that job on the ZooKeeper server.
-If there is a znode with the same jobName, there are two possibilities:
+When a Twister2 job is submitted by the client, submitting client first must check whether there is a znode created for that job name on the ZooKeeper server.
+If there is a znode with the same job name, there are two possibilities:
 * Another job with the same name may be running
 * Previously submitted and completed job is not cleaned properly

 If the job znode has some children, it can be assumed that there is a job already running on the cluster with the same name.
 Job submission must fail.
-The user can submit the job with another name, or can wait the running job to complete.
+The user can resubmit the job with another name, or can wait until the running job to complete.

 If the job znode does not have any children, it means that a previously executed job is not cleaned properly from ZooKeeper server.